overview/overview-local/README.md

 ## Updating Overview

 Once new features have been deployed to http://overviewdocs.com, you can update your own local installation.
+Overview will be updated while preserving your data.

 ### For OS X